stackitcloud/terraform-provider-stackit/docs/resources/vpn_connection.md

 - `phase1` (Attributes) (see [below for nested schema](#nestedatt--tunnel1--phase1))
 - `phase2` (Attributes) (see [below for nested schema](#nestedatt--tunnel1--phase2))
+- `remote_address` (String) Remote IPv4 address for the tunnel endpoint.

+Optional:

+- `bgp` (Attributes) (see [below for nested schema](#nestedatt--tunnel1--bgp))
+- `peering` (Attributes) (see [below for nested schema](#nestedatt--tunnel1--peering))
-- `pre_shared_key` (String, Sensitive) Pre-shared key for the IPsec tunnel.
+- `pre_shared_key` (String) Pre-shared key for the IPsec tunnel.
 Minimum 20 characters.
 Write-only argument `pre_shared_key_wo` should be preferred.
-- `pre_shared_key_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Pre-shared key for the IPsec tunnel.
+- `pre_shared_key_wo` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Pre-shared key for the IPsec tunnel.
 Minimum 20 characters.
 Write-only - never stored in state and never returned by the API.
 To rotate the key, update this value AND increment pre_shared_key_wo_version.
 Changing this field alone will NOT trigger an update.
-- `remote_address` (String) Remote IPv4 address for the tunnel endpoint.

-Optional:

-- `bgp` (Attributes) (see [below for nested schema](#nestedatt--tunnel1--bgp))
-- `peering` (Attributes) (see [below for nested schema](#nestedatt--tunnel1--peering))
 - `pre_shared_key_wo_version` (Number) User-managed rotation counter for the pre-shared key.
 Must be incremented every time pre_shared_key_wo is changed.
 Terraform diffs this field to detect key rotations - changing pre_shared_key_wo alone will NOT trigger an update because it is write-only and never stored in state.

 <a id="nestedatt--tunnel1--phase1"></a>